SharePoint/sp-dev-docs/docs/apis/alm-api-for-spfx-add-ins.md

 ```

-### Using apps on your site
+### Use apps on your site

-After the app is added to the App Catalog and published, you can continue with installing the app to your site.
+After the app is added to the App Catalog and published, you can install the app to your site:

 ```PowerShell
 Install-PnPApp -Identity <app id>
 ```

-An added app also needs to be upgraded:
+To upgrade the app:

 ```PowerShell
 Update-PnPApp -Identity <app id>